 Scribe to write down who bought what item & price.

 Presenters to show off items for bidders.
 (The more personality the better!)

-Snap pics while at camp – on the water, during events/classes, etc. Share photos with Robin before you leave camp.
+Snap pics while at camp – on the water, during events/classes, etc. Share photos with Robin or Barb before you leave camp.